chaostoolkit-incubator/chaostoolkit-aws/README.md

 If you wish to contribute more functions to this package, you are more than welcome to do so.
-Please, fork this project, write unit tests to cover the proposed changes, implement the changes, ensure they meet the formatting standards set out by `black`, `flake8`, and `isort`, and then raise a PR to the repository for review.
+Please, fork this project, write unit tests to cover the proposed changes, implement the changes, ensure they meet the formatting standards by running `pdm run format` and `pdm run lint`.

-Please refer to the [formatting](#formatting-and-linting) section for more information on the formatting standards.

 The Chaos Toolkit projects require all contributors must sign a [Developer Certificate of Origin][dco] on each commit they would like to merge